seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 The model fits to different types of retained and discarded catch values performed as expected given the assumed levels of uncertainty on the input data (Figure  \ref{fig:fit_to_catch} ).

-The contrast between the reference model and the "Francis weighted" model show minor differences (Figures
-\ref{fig:trawl_survey_biomass} and \ref{fig:pot_survey_cpue}).
-Unsurprisingly, the **fit surveys** model configuration fits the the NMFS survey biomass and ADF&G pot survey CPUE  data better but still has a similar residual pattern (note that that this scenario was only included for exploratory purposes and forcing these weights resulted in worse SDNR and MAR values for the two abundance indices).
+Unsurprisingly, the **fit surveys** model configuration fits the the NMFS survey biomass and ADF&G pot survey CPUE  data better but still has a similar residual pattern (Figures \ref{fig:trawl_survey_biomass} and \ref{fig:pot_survey_cpue}).
+It is worth noting that that this scenario (included for exploratory purposes) resulted in worse SDNR and MAR values for the two abundance indices.

 ### e.
-Retrospective and historic analyses.
+Retrospective and historical analyses
-The ability to conduct retrospective analyses with this software remains under development.
+This is only the second year a formal assessment model has been developed for this stock.
+As such, retrospective patterns and historical analyses relative to fisheries impacts would be limited.

 ### f.
 Uncertainty and sensitivity analyses.
 Estimated standard deviations of parameters and selected management measures for the four models are summarized in